Albion5/Periodic-Table-Database/README.md

 + [x] You should delete the non existent element, whose atomic_number is 1000, from the two tables

 + [x] Your properties table should not have a type column

++ [x] You should finish your project while on the main branch.
+Your working tree should be clean and you should not have any uncommitted changes